 Carl Follstad, manager of data management services at the University of Minnesota in Minneapolis, is evaluating digital archiving systems, but says he's "hesitating to do anything because of the lock-in problem."
 The University of Minnesota is an all-EMC shop with a 300TB SAN and is reluctant to buy any more disk storage.

 "I like Centera because of its longevity in the industry, but I want a software-only solution," says Follstad.
-He notes that the university is ultimately looking
+He notes that the university is ultimately looking at converting its 300-year-old library to a digital archive.

 "I can't be spinning this off lease every three years," he says.
 "I need something that I can seamlessly migrate over a long period of time."